Protocol & Information

 Proceed to assemble in the following order:

-Before placing the system back in the patient’s mouth, check that the ring is tightened enough to allow micro-adjustments.
-Use the screw attached to the ring for tension and turn it to the left to tighten.
-Keep the ring slightly tight so you can still make adjustments before fully securing the position.
+Before placing the system back in the patient's mouth, ensure the ring is tightened enough to allow for micro-adjustments.
+Use the screw attached to the ring to adjust the tension, turning it to the left to tighten.
+Keep the ring slightly tightened to enable adjustments before fully securing the position.

-Align the baseline bar with the patient’s baseline, which runs from the corner of the eye to the corner of the ear.
-Make sure the patient’s head is positioned at 0 degrees.
-It's important to either be at eye level with the patient or have an assistant at eye level guiding you from the side.
+Align the baseline bar with the patient's baseline, which extends from the corner of the eye to the corner of the ear.
+Ensure the patient's head is positioned at 0 degrees.
+Either be at eye level with the patient or have an assistant at eye level to guide alignment from the side.

 Once everything is aligned, secure the system using the cube locking mechanism.
 There are two locking methods: the ring and the ring screw.
 Tighten the cube ring to the left, then lock the screw for extra security.

-Once the baseline bar has been locked in position we can record our terminal hinge baseline (Z) and midline (Y) values.
+Once the baseline bar has been locked in position record the terminal hinge baseline (Z) and midline (Y) values.
 Move the small rubber band to the number that aligns with the condyle and record the Z number.
-The number located on the midline above the baseline connector is the Y vlue, also record this.
+The number located on the midline above the baseline connector is the Y value, also record this.

-Now that we have our Z and Y values, we will take photography from the right side of the patient's face with the camera eye level with the baseline, along with a front-facing shot of the patient with the OneBite evolution system in place.
+Now that the Z and Y values have been recorded, take photography from the right side of the patient's face with the camera eye level with the baseline, along with a front-facing shot of the patient with the OneBite evolution system in place.
 Also, take a photo of the patient smiling for reference.

-When capturing photographs, ensure you are aligned parallel to the baseline to prevent the bar behind from being visible.
-At the correct angle, it should appear as a single bar.
+When capturing photographs, align the camera parallel to the baseline to prevent the rear bar from being visible.
+At the correct angle, the bar should appear as a single line.

 Remove the system from the patient.
 Begin by unscrewing the OneBite nut, removing the horizontal bar, and then the midline bar from the cube.
 Take the record out of the patient’s mouth, and all record information will now be within the cube.